What to do when the practice has no appointments left

 Non-urgent advice: Mental Health Problems

 Please use the self-referral and self help resources available from the front page of our website.
+You can access counselling, psychology and CBT from there.

 Please phone 111, 999 or attend Accident and Emergency if you are feeling Suicidal.